Discover how societies and cultures across the world are becoming increasingly connected.

 You'll look into how social media impacts society on a global scale, and what this means for people's lives and identities.

-You'll also develop advanced research skills to help you design studies, and interpret and critically evaluate data and findings.
+You'll also develop advanced research skills to help you design studies, interpret findings and critically evaluate data.

 The course helped me to discover a new field of research that I hope to continue with in the future.
 I am looking to work for an international charity working with people affected in different ways by globalisation.Harriet MA Culture, Society and Globalisation

-You will learn to investigate social and cultural differences and transformations in the contemporary world and the international world of work, and you will develop an insight into the effect of social media on societies.
+You will learn to investigate social and cultural differences and transformations in the contemporary world and the international world of work.
+You'll develop an insight into the effect of social media on societies.

-You'll be based in a department with a reputation for cutting-edge research with access to opportunities to connect with researchers and students in other parts of the world to share experiences and explore findings.
+Our department has a reputation for cutting-edge research.
+We give you opportunities to connect with researchers and students in other parts of the world to share experiences and explore findings.

 This course is not associated with a specific Study Abroad programme, but York offers a number of options through international partnering programmes.

-You can choose to replace one of these modules with an elective module from another department.
+You may replace one of these modules with an elective module from another department.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 You will develop, design, implement and manage your own original research project, supervised by a member of staff with the relevant experience for your topic.
-To complete this masters in sociology degree, you will produce a 15,000-word dissertation based on your research project.
+You'll use this research as the basis for a 15,000-word dissertation.

 Example dissertation titles include: